 - Sometimes wireless security cameras could experience interference which can cause them to fail or trigger a false alarm.

-- Risk of being hacked.
+- Risks of being hacked.

-- Usually more expensive than traditional hard wired security cameras.
+- Usually more expensive than traditional hard-wired security cameras.

 Note: Wireless security cameras need at least one cable or wire for power.
 “Wireless” refers to the transmission of video.
 However, some security cameras are battery-powered/operated, making the security cameras truly wire-free.

 Now you are equipped with basic knowledge of pros and cons of both wired and wireless security cameras, please read on to view the comparison of the 2 kinds of surveillance security cameras.